-I dispute that the meaning of the words which I swore when I became naturalised should be taken at their The law and the face value. authorities on my reading clearly indicate that the Department of State is bound to take into account the subjective factors such as I may establish by the preponderance of evidence.
-My situation was that 1 was in a friendly country and that it was not ever my intention to relinguish my US citizenship.
-The fact that I renounced all other allegiances per se meant that I renounced hny allegiance in my mind which would be counter or alien to that which I would hold in the federal system of Australia.
+I dispute that the meaning of the words which I swore when I became naturalised should be taken at their face value.
+The law and the authorities on my reading clearly indicate that the Department of State is bound to take into account the subjective factors such as I may establish by the preponderance of evidence.
+My situation was that I was in a friendly country and that it was not ever my intention to relinguish my US citizenship.
+The fact that I renounced all other allegiances per se meant that 1 renounced any allegiance in my mind which would be counter or alien to that which I would hold in the federal system of Australia.

-If, as he appears to do, appellant argues that the issue of his intent to relinquish United States nationality should be determined by what he says his state of mind was when he became an Australian citizen, his position has no support in law. is settled that the intentions of the mind can only be fathomed outward manifestations - a persons's words and proven conduct.
-What he says his state of mind was seven years earlier has no probative value, absent at least some contemporary proven words or conduct expressing an intent to retain United States citizenship.
-Appellant gave what the Australian authorities were entitled to consider a binding undertaking to transfer his allegiance to Australia.
-The legal consequences of making such an affirmation were formulated as follows by the Court of Appeals in Richards v.
+If, as ne appears to do, appellant argues that the 133.00 of his intent to relinquish United States nationality should determined by what he says his state of mind was when he becare an Australian citizen, his position has no support in law. is settled that the intentions of the mind can only be fathome: by outward manifestations - a persons's words and or other. conduct.
+What he says his state of mind was seven years earlier has no probative value, absent at least some contemporary provin words or conduct expressing an intent to retain United States Appellant gave what the Australian authorities citizensnip. were entitled to consider a binding undertaking to transfer The legal consequences of making such allegiance to Australia. affirmation were formulated as follows by the Court 🦯 an Appeals in Richards v.
 Secretary of State, supra:

-Whenever a citizen has freely and knowingly chosen to renounce his United States citizenship, his desire to retain his citizenship has been outweighed by his reasons for performing an act inconsistent with that citizenship.
-If a citizen makes that choice and carries it out, the choice must be given effect."
+Whenever a citizen has freely and knowingly chosen to renounce his United States citizenship, his desire to retain his citizenship has been outweighed by his reasons for berforming an act inconsistent with that citizenship.
+If a citizen makes that choice and carries it out, the choice must be given weffect."